Results.

 |

-Application challenging electoral law amendments declared inadmissible for failure to exhaust domestic remedies.
+Application challenging electoral-law amendments declared inadmissible for failure to exhaust domestic remedies.

 |